itsrighttime/ui-components/docs/web-structure.md

 ### Components Used:

 - `Header`: A responsive navigation bar with dynamic tab highlighting.
-- `Footer`: A brand-aware footer with customizable links, contact info, and social media.
+- `Footer`: A brand-aware footer with dynamic URLs and customizable links, contact info, and social media.
 - `children`: Injected main content of the page.

 ## Usage